 There is very little published scientific information relating to the rehabilitation and release of British wildlife.
-At Secret World we endeavour to work to the highest possible standards, making full use of the information that is available and trying where possible to ensure that our policies are evidence based.
+At Secret World we endeavor to work to the highest possible standards, making full use of the information that is available and, wherever possible, ensuring that our policies are evidence based.

 We encourage scientific study where it benefits the animals.
 We try hard to keep good records of all we do with the animals that come into our care, our successes and failures, and change our policies based on these findings.
-We try and publish, disseminate and discuss our knowledge wherever possible, sharing what we have found with others in the veterinary, scientific and rehabilitation communities.
+We aim to publish, disseminate and discuss our knowledge wherever possible, sharing what we have found with others in the veterinary, scientific and rehabilitation communities.

-We are lucky to have excellent support in what we do from the broader scientific community, especially our friends and colleagues at the Animal and Plant Health Agency (formerly FERA and AHVLA) to whom we extend our thanks.
+We are lucky to have excellent support in what we do from the broader scientific community, especially our friends and colleagues at the Animal and Plant Health Agency (APHA) to whom we extend our thanks.

 We hope you will find the information on these pages useful.

 Secret World Wildlife Rescue understands that the veterinary profession, vets and vet nurses, may need help and advice when dealing with wildlife casualties.
-We are always happy to offer advice directly to veterinary professionals through our normal contact details regarding protocols or emergency care procedures.
-We also offer CPD courses for veterinary professionals.
+We are always happy to offer advice directly to veterinary professionals through our normal contact details.

 Scientific projects and consultations